 In Robopon 2, Mushroom effects in the second game basically fall into this.
 There are three different mushroom colors, and each one has a specific set of spirits that can be summoned from it.
 Since the spirits are chosen at random, one may get the spirit that makes stuff cheaper at shops... or the spirit that throws stuff out of your inventory for no reason.

 In Runescape, Zanik is truly Blessed With Suck- she's a Dorgeshuun goblin, a tribe that fled beneath the earth when their god, Bandos, ordered them to fight a war they couldn't possibly win for fun.
 Zanik is the Chosen Commander of a prophecy, who will lead goblins to victory all over the world.
 However, the Dorgeshuun have become learned pacifists, so to fulfill the prophecy, Zanik would effectively get her tribe and thousands of other goblins killed.
 The entire quest 'The Chosen Commander' involves the player helping Zanik to escape this destiny, and after the two defeat Bandos, Zanik's friend Juna, a giant snake who is a Guardian of Guthix (god of balance), ends their friendship because of Zanik's defiance of her destiny (Juna says that since Bandos brought the goblins to Runescape, they were his, so Zanik should have gone along with him), which makes Juna a really nice "friend".
+Though to her credit, Juna does later acknowledge her way of thinking was wrong and wishes to apologize to Zanik.

 The entire race of Mahjarrat have immortality and incredible sorcerous powers but they are forced to fight among themselves eternally as their immortality comes from absorbing the life force of the weakest among them.
 Those who have gotten sick of the violence have thus far all been consumed.